5G - New Radio vs Stand Alone

 image ©iplook.com

-5G NR = 5G New Radio. [sometimes called 5G NSA - Not Stand Alone] The simplest way to get 5G up and running and showing some results was to build the 5G radio network on 4G masts, and use the 4G backhaul to transfer the data back and forward to the core.
-The effect was effectively to add capacity to the 4G radio network, with a lot of new and not conflicting nodes onto the 4G network.
-This is what the operators did to get 5G up and running with a lower cost base.
-It also explains the 'complaints' that 5G was not significantly faster than 4G.
-Whilst this was 5G it is not 'real' 5G.
+5G NR = 5G New Radio. [sometimes called 5G NSA - Not Stand Alone] The simplest way to implement 5G and demonstrate results was to build the 5G radio network on 4G masts and use the 4G backhaul to transfer data to and from the core.
+This effectively added capacity to the 4G radio network with many new, non-conflicting nodes.
+This is what the operators did to introduce 5G at lower cost.
+This also explains why many people complained that 5G was not significantly faster than 4G.
+While this was 5G, it is not 'real' 5G.

 5G SA = 5G Stand Alone.
-To achieve the expected speeds latency and desirable features of 5G changes were needed to the core network.
-The latest 5G network have a completely separate core network; separate to the 4G core.
-This has the effect of speeding up the transmission and improving the latency.
-As part of te process some the core features have moved to the edge which adds to the improvements of the network.
+In order to achieve the expected speeds, latency and desirable features of 5G, changes to the core network were needed.
+The latest 5G SA network has a core network that is completely separate from the 4G core.
+This speeds up transmission and improves latency.
+As part of the process, some core features have been moved to the edge, further improving the network.